TheGriffin518/Brick-Breaker/README.md

 The game will start with a number of rows of bricks being displayed.
 The game continues until either the player clears all the bricks (causes all them to enter the "dead" state) and wins or the player misses the ball with his or her paddle more than 3 times and loses.
+That is, the player starts out with three lives.

 Scoring is based on the number of bricks that have entered the "dead" state.
 Every time a brick enters the "dead" state, the player earns 1 point.

+Your implementation of this game should have a mechanism whereby the game increases in difficulty over time.
+The reccommended way of doing this is to have levels.
+The level of the game increases after a certain number of bricks are cleared.
+Each level should grant the player an additional life and should cause the speed of the ball to increase.

 ## Either Option